wso2/docs-is/en/identity-server/6.1.0/docs/get-started/sample-use-cases/self-sign-up.md

 Let's access the **Pickup-Dispatch** application and self-register as a new user.

 1. Copy the `http://localhost.com:8080/pickup-dispatch` URL on a web browser to access the Pickup Dispatch application.

 2. Click **Login** to access the authentication page.

     ![Pickup Dispatch application login]({{base_path}}/assets/img/get-started/qsg-sso-dispatch-login.png)

 3. Click **Create Account** to start the self sign-up process.

     ![QSG self sign-up register]({{base_path}}/assets/img/get-started/qsg-self-sign-up-register.png)

 4. Enter a `username` for your user account and click **Proceed to Self Register**.

     ![QSG self sign-up username]({{base_path}}/assets/img/get-started/qsg-self-sign-up-username.png)

     !!! note
         If you want a user to self register for a specific tenant, provide the `username` in the following format: `<USERNAME>@<TENAND_DOMAIN>`.

 5. Provide the user profile details, agree to the **Privacy Policy**, and click **Register**.

     ![QSG self sign-up new account]({{base_path}}/assets/img/get-started/qsg-self-sign-up-new-account.png)

     A confirmation message appears.

     ![QSG self-sign-up confirmation]({{base_path}}/assets/img/get-started/qsg-self-sign-up-confirmation.png)

 8. Click **Close** to complete the registration.

 ### Log in

 To try login with your new user account, follow the instructions given below as applicable.

-- If you selected **Enable User Registration (without any config)** during the sample setup, go back to the **Pickup-Dispatch** application and sign in using the new user credentials.
+-   If you selected **Enable User Registration (without any config)** during [sample setup](#Run the sample scenario), go back to the **Pickup-Dispatch** application and sign in using the new user credentials.

-- If you selected **Account Lock on Creation** during the sample setup, access your email  account to view the account registration confirmation mail.
+-   If you selected **Account Lock on Creation** during [sample setup](#Run the sample scenario), access your email  account to view the account registration confirmation mail.

     1. Access your email and click **Confirm Registration** in the email or copy the link in the email to your browser and confirm the account creation.

         !!! info
             The account gets unlocked and an email is sent.

     2. Go back to the **Pickup-Dispatch** application and sign in using the new user credentials.

         ![WSO2 Identity Server sign in page]({{base_path}}/assets/img/get-started/qsg-sso-login-credentials.png)